-Woodland burial is not for people who require a neat and tidy grave with its traditional headstone or any other marker or memorial.
+Woodland burial is not for people who require a neat and tidy grave, with its traditional headstone, marker or memorial.

 It will be chosen by those who love birds and wildlife and who wish to create woodland for future generations and provide environmental benefits for the people of Dacorum.